 Wednesday Evenings feature two hours of programming hosted by Chris Morrison.
 Listen from 7-8 p.m. to hear Wednesday Evening Classics, featuring local classical music and performers, and if you want to hear contemporary classical music, keep listening to Horizons from 8-9 p.m.
 You can see videos and playlists of the Horizons program by visiting horizonsradio.org.

 89.5 KNCJ's program schedule highlights

-- Classical music with live, real-time hosts from American Public Media's C24 service will be broadcast daily, including 24 hours from Sunday night through Friday night, with daytime classical music on weekends.
+- Classical music with live, real-time hosts from American Public Media's C24 service is broadcast daily, including 24 hours from Sunday night through Friday night, with daytime classical music on weekends.

-- Hourly NPR newscasts keep listeners connected to the world while enjoying the music that is not available from any other 24-hour dedicated station on the Reno-Sparks radio dial.
+- Periodic NPR newscasts keep listeners connected to the world while enjoying the music that is not available from any other 24-hour dedicated station on the Reno-Sparks radio dial.

-- Our own locally produced show, Saturday Night Jazz, airs from 6 to 10 p.m. each Saturday night hosted by northern Nevada's own Dallas Smith and Scot Marshall.
+- KNCJ's other locally produced show, Saturday Night Jazz, airs from 6 p.m. to 10 p.m. each Saturday night hosted by northern Nevada's own Dallas Smith and Scot Marshall.

 - Jazz programming airs each weekend, from Friday at 8 p.m. to 6 a.m.
 Saturday, and from 6 p.m.
 Saturday to 6 a.m.
 Sunday.

 - From the Top (showcasing the top young classical musicians each week) airs at 7 p.m. on both Tuesdays and Sundays.